Applications for on-farm energy assessments are closing soon

 The on-farm assessments are available to eligible primary producers until March 2020 or until available funding is exhausted (whichever comes first).
 Apply early so you don't miss out.

 You will need an on-farm energy assessment, or an equivalent certified assessment conducted in the past two years, to access one of the grants in the Agriculture Investment Energy Plan.

 You will need to provide supporting documentation with your application.

 Learn more about preparing your documentation.

 If your application is successful, an energy assessor will conduct an audit and provide you with a report about your on-farm energy status.
 Assessors may also identify if there is any energy-saving value in obtaining a joint assessment in conjunction with your neighbours.

-You can read more about the assessments application process here:
+You can learn more about the assessments application process with these documents: